ECP-WarpX/impactx/docs/source/usage/python.rst

    :param V: Normalized RF voltage drop V = Emax*L/(c*Brho)
    :param k: Wavenumber of RF in 1/m

+.. py:class:: impactx.elements.ChrUniformAcc(ds, k, nslice=1)

+   A region of constant Ez and Bz for uniform acceleration, with chromatic effects included.
+   The Hamiltonian is expanded through second order in the transverse variables (x,px,y,py), with the exact pt dependence retained.

+   :param ds: Segment length in m.
+   :param ez: Electric field strength in m^(-1)
+              = (particle charge in C * field Ez in V/m) / (particle mass in kg * (speed of light in m/s)^2)
+   :param bz: Magnetic field strength in m^(-1)
+              = (particle charge in C * field Bz in T) / (particle mass in kg * speed of light in m/s)

+   :param nslice: number of slices used for the application of space charge

 .. py:class:: impactx.elements.SoftSolenoid(ds, bscale, cos_coefficients, sin_coefficients, nslice=1)